55 Unforgettable Chocolate Valentine’s Day Desserts That Say "I Love You"

 Ice cream is fun, casual, and a pretty ingenious way to lighten the mood on Valentine’s Day (which can sometimes be a high-pressure occasion).
 Did I mention that ice cream is also probably the most addictive dessert in the world?
 It’s incredibly satisfying to concoct a classic chocolate ice cream yourself, like this easy, straightforward version.
 You don’t even have to churn it.

-Finally, it goes without saying, a chocolate ice cream sundae is always appropriate.
+Finally, if you're looking to take your homemade ice cream to the next level, a chocolate ice cream sundae is always appropriate.
 Top it with hot fudge, or make it extra special with a garnish of crumbled shortbread cookies, a drizzle of marshmallow sauce, crushed pretzels, or chopped toasted pistachios and hazelnuts.

 Not all brownies are created equal, depending on whom you ask.
 You can add additional chocolate indulgence with chocolate chips and fudgy frosting, as in the blender recipe below.
 Vegan brownies can often be more moist and dense than the original due to being egg-free.
 If you want to please a brownie lover by making something very special, try chocolate brownie trifles made with fresh raspberries.